KarnbirKhera/CUDA-Vector-Addition/README.md

 >     - Compared to float2, slight increased register pressure
 >   - Use Case
 >     - If we want to trade moderate increase in register pressure for a moderate decrease in instructional pressure.
+>     - Float4 is effectively the tipping point where we move the most amount of data for the least amount of instructional pressure.
 >
 > **Float8:**
 >   - Inefficient as it requires two LDG.128 loads instructions.
 >   - Upon looking into why an LDG.256 doesn't exist, its likely because the width of the data that can move from the register to the load store unit is 128 bits (matching our prior LDG.128 instruction).
 >
 >